Skip to main content

 • graphics

-The graphics of the game have received widespread acclaim, with many reviewers praising the stunning visuals, immersive environments, and detailed art direction.
-While some users noted performance issues and framerate drops, the overall consensus is that the graphics are top-notch, contributing significantly to the game's atmosphere and player experience.
-The combination of beautiful graphics, engaging puzzles, and a compelling story creates a visually impressive and immersive VR experience.
+The graphics of the game have received widespread acclaim, with many reviewers praising the stunning visuals, immersive environments, and impressive art direction.
+While some users noted occasional performance issues and framerate drops, the overall consensus is that the graphics are top-notch for VR, contributing significantly to the game's atmosphere and player experience.
+The combination of beautiful graphics, detailed character animations, and engaging sound design enhances the overall enjoyment of the game.

 • “This game has some of the most beautiful visuals I've seen in VR.”